swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 As we've seen in the examples above and in the previous lesson, if exceptions aren't dealt with the program crashes.
-The error message upon crashing is sometimes be easy to understand (particularly if you wrote the `raise` statement yourself) but can often be cryptic.
+The error message upon crashing is sometimes easy to understand (particularly if you wrote the `raise` statement yourself) but can often be cryptic.